 - 2.1 The most important factor in predicting a child's future academic attainment is prior attainment. - 2.2 The next most important factor is poverty.
 Material deprivation can influence educational outcomes by reducing the educational resources that families can provide and by adversely affecting the home environment.
-Deprivation is commonly associated with other factors which can influence children's outcomes: ill health; family stress; low levels of parental education and parental involvement in their children's education; low levels of cultural and social capital; and low aspirations. - As a result, there is a wide gap between the attainment of pupils from deprived backgrounds and others at all educational stages.
+Deprivation is commonly associated with other factors which can influence children's outcomes: ill health; family stress; low levels of parental education and parental involvement in their children's education; low levels of cultural and social capital; and low aspirations. - 2.3 As a result, there is a wide gap between the attainment of pupils from deprived backgrounds and others at all educational stages.
 The additional funding provided through the pupil premium was introduced by the government in April 2011 in order to help schools close this gap.
 Entitlement to free school meals (FSM) is used as a proxy for deprivation.
-A fixed amount, is allocated to schools for each pupil registered for FSM at any point in the last six years (known as 'Ever 6 FSM'). - 2.4 Schools get £1,345 for every primary age pupil, or £955 for every secondary age pupil, who claims free school meals, or who has claimed free school meals in the last 6 years. - 2.5 The pupil premium funding to academies is paid in quarterly instalments.
+A fixed amount, is allocated to schools for each pupil registered for FSM at any point in the last six years (known as 'Ever 6 FSM'). - 2.4 Schools receive funding for children who have been looked after continuously for more than six months, and children of service personnel.

-- 2.6 Schools also receive funding for children who have been looked after continuously for more than six months, and children of service personnel. - 2.7 The Department for Education has stated that schools: 'are free to spend the pupil premium as they see fit'.
+- 2.5 The Department for Education has stated that schools: 'are free to spend the pupil premium as they see fit'.
 However, as with all public money schools are required to spend the grant for the purpose that it was intended and will be held accountable through the following: - the performance tables which show the performance of disadvantaged pupils compared with their peers - the Ofsted inspection framework, under which inspectors focus on the attainment of pupil groups, in particular those who attract the pupil premium - the annual reports for parents/carers that schools are required to publish online.